 Interested candidates should fill out and submit an online application found on the Apply page.
 Applications will be screened, and selected candidates will be invited to first round interviews with a panel of judges.
 The selection will be narrowed down again and candidates will be chosen for final round of interviews in front of a new panel of judges.
 Chosen applicants will be notified in December.

 Will I have to travel for modules and other events?

 Yes, you will be expected to travel in order to attend modules.
-PIPELINE may make available field trips to conferences and meetings inside and outside the Midwest that add value to your fellowship.
+Pipeline may make available trips to conferences and meetings inside, and outside, the Midwest that add value to your Fellowship.

 What are Modules and where are they?

 Modules are three day learning/networking events and have a tight focus on specific topics related to entrepreneurial success.
 Pipeline brings in the best national leaders in technology, entrepreneurial education, venture investing and company formation to work with you.
 We invite local experts to work side-by-side with our national network so you have a team working with you for the long term.
 These individuals have countless hours of experience counseling emerging and growing companies.
 There are four modules throughout the year located in the Midwest (and one “trip” module – this year was in Boston).
 They are generally held from Wednesday through Friday afternoon.
 You will know these dates before agreeing to participate.